bhagyarajas/bhagy/README.md

 ##START THE APPLICATION
  1. Copy the jar file "lcs-api-1.0.0-SNAPSHOT.jar" to a local folder.
- 2. Open the terminal and navigate to the folder where your jar file is copied and execute the below command. java -jar lcs-api-1.0.0-SNAPSHOT.jar
+ 2. Open the terminal and navigate to the folder where your jar file is copied and execute the command java -jar lcs-api-1.0.0-SNAPSHOT.jar
  3. By default application will be  started in the port 8080.